 CSDPD Policy CS17 is the basis for seeking affordable housing.
 This policy can be afforded full weight as it is consistent with para.
 50 of the NPPF.
 The development exceeds the threshold (of a net increase of 15 units) for the provision of affordable housing.
-Six affordable dwellings are proposed which accords with the Council's policy of 25% of dwellings being affordable.
-As noted above the provision proposed is 6no 2-bedroom chalet bungalows for occupation by elderly people.
+Six of the dwellings proposed should be affordable to accord with the Council's policy (of 25% of dwellings being affordable).
+It is considered that the provision of the 6no 2-bedroom chalet bungalows as affordable housing for occupation by elderly people would be appropriate.